 We are investing over £20bn to upgrade the network infrastructure across the north of Scotland between now and 2030 as the region plays a leading role in the clean energy transition.

-This investment is critical to powering change and meeting Scotland and the UK’s renewable energy targets, accelerating our delivery to meet the 2030 offshore wind connection dates, known as the Pathway to 2030.
-This investment will also play a vital role in helping ensure our future energy security by using affordable, home-grown, low carbon electricity while providing significant economic and employment opportunities supporting 20,000 jobs across the UK, 9,000 of which will be in Scotland.
+This investment is critical to powering change and will also play a vital role in helping ensure our future energy security by using affordable, home-grown, low carbon electricity while providing significant economic and employment opportunities supporting 37,000 jobs across the UK, 17,500 of which will be in Scotland and 8,400 of these in the north of Scotland.
+Other benefits the projects will bring include over £100m of Community Benefit Funds, contributing to the development of 1000 properties in the north of Scotland and delivering 10% net gain in biodiversity,

 The projects include new overhead lines, substations and subsea links and are part of a major upgrade of the electricity transmission network across Great Britain.